bgamari/ghc-wiki-import/working-conventions/git.md

 ```

-(where `<account>` is your account on `darcs.haskell.org`; omit this step if you don't have one, you can still submit patches via the mailing list or send a pull request to get your changes in GHC).
+(where `<account>` is your account on `darcs.haskell.org`; omit this step if you don't have one, you can still submit patches via the mailing list (using `git format-patch` will help you with this) or send a pull request to get your changes in GHC).